McMullen polynomials and Lipschitz flows for free-by-cyclic groups: Real-analyticity, convexity, and divergence

 As $({\bf s},w)$ are coordinates on $H^1(X;\R)$, we can view $\C({\mathfrak p},a_{\bf j} ({\bf t}x)^{\bf j}) \subset H^1(X;\R)$.
 This cone depends only on $\mathfrak p \in \Z[H]$ and $({\bf t}x)^{\bf j} \in H$.
 Furthermore, if $\mathfrak q = \pm ({\bf t}x)^{\bf i} \mathfrak p$, then

-Following \cite{Mc}, a matrix $P({\bf t})$ with entries in $\Z[{\bf t}^{\pm 1}]$ is said to be {\em Perron-Frobenius} if the integral coefficients in each entry are nonnegative and for every $i,j$ there exists $k > 0$ so that $(P({\bf t})^k)_{ij}$ is a nonnegative Laurent polynomial (meaning that it is nonzero and all coefficients are nonnegative) and $P({\bf 1})$, the matrix obtained by evaluating ${\bf t}$ at $(1,\ldots,1)$, is not a permutation matrix.
+A polynomial in $\Z[{\bf t}^{\pm 1}]$ is {\em nonnegative} if all coefficients are nonnegative, and {\em positive} if it is nonnegative and nonzero.
+Following \cite{Mc}, a matrix $P({\bf t})$ with entries in $\Z[{\bf t}^{\pm 1}]$ is said to be {\em Perron-Frobenius} if each entry is nonnegative, for every $i,j$ there exists $k > 0$ so that $(P({\bf t})^k)_{ij}$ is positive, and $P({\bf 1})$, the matrix obtained by evaluating ${\bf t}$ at $(1,\ldots,1)$, is not a permutation matrix.
 In \cite[Appendix A.1]{Mc}, McMullen proves the following theorem.

 \begin{remark} This is a slightly weaker definition of Perron-Frobenius matrix than that given in \cite{Mc}, but the proof in that paper goes through in this setting as well with only minor modifications. \end{remark}